Ehanlion/mist_obsidian/0. The Many/Architecture/The Mist Codex.md

 Each part of the tree has its own runic interface that, when all of the 8 [[Shards]] are inserted into the Mist Codex, can be toggled on or off.
 If the rune is toggled 'on' that means it is blocking that plane.
 #### Divine Interactions: 2
-The [[The Aether-Veil Projector]] is able to block the presence of any non-mortal creature from setting their foot on the island of Mist.
+The [[The Aetherveil Projector]] is able to block the presence of any non-mortal creature from setting their foot on the island of Mist.
 It is also able to block all non-mortal communication to the island as well, but [[The Many]] were religious so they chose to allow the communication so that they could pray and be answered by their gods. [[The Many]] had members who prayed to both [[The Prime Deities]] and [[The Betrayer Gods]], since [[The Many]] were an enlightened bunch and could see through the deceptions of the deities.

-The barrier created by [[The Aether-Veil Projector]] is called [[The Divine Barrier]] (it is also called this by the people of Mist, probably because it is the reasonable name for such a thing) and it blocks both physical presence and could block communication as well.
+The barrier created by [[The Aetherveil Projector]] is called [[The Divine Barrier]] (it is also called this by the people of Mist, probably because it is the reasonable name for such a thing) and it blocks both physical presence and could block communication as well.